 Principle of operation

-The principle of surge protection is pretty straight forward.
-Whenever a transient surges reaches an installed SPD, it gets diverts the surges to the earth.
+The principle of surge protection is pretty straightforward.
+Whenever a transient surge reaches an installed SPD, it gets diverts the surges to the earth.
 This helps in limiting the amplitude of the surge and minimizing the damages caused to the electrical installations.
 Two modes of surge protection: Common mode and differential mode protection.

 Common mode protection: